MISP/misp-book/misp-zmq/README.md

 }
 ```
 #### misp_json_user - user updates or creation
 An update is sent through ZMQ when users log in.
-There are actually two messages in this - both being fairly sparse.
+There are actually two messages for this - both being fairly sparse.
-The `current_login` message just contains who logged in and what time (in seconds-since-epoch format) it happened.
-The `last_login` message contains who just logged in, what time the login occurred (technically the date the record was modified, but it's modified when the user logs in, so it appears to be interchangeable in this case), and what time the user last logged in.
+The `current_login` message contains who logged in and at what time (in seconds-since-epoch format) the login happened.
+The `last_login` message contains who just logged in, what time the previous login occurred (last_login) and the time the record was modified, which should be the same as current_login time.

 Login Example:
 ```